AI Newsworthy: Colorado’s New AI Law Is Bigger Than Colorado

-Colorado’s new AI law takes effect June 30, 2026, making it one of the first broad AI governance laws in the United States.
+Colorado’s new AI law was initially set to take effect June 30, 2026, making it one of the first broad AI governance laws in the United States.
 While the law is aimed at “high-risk” AI systems, its impact reaches much further than Colorado.

 Many organizations are already using AI across everyday operations: